Zephyrr29/DIM-Wishlist/README.md

 Done!

-Anytime the wish list is updated, simply click the "Update Wish List Source" button again and the wish list will automatically update.
+Anytime the wish list is updated, simply clear your wishlists and repeat the above process (It's supposed to be automatic but idk maybe something else I need to setup who knows, not me yet).

 ## Wishlist Info: